How to make a Glass Fish Tank: DIY basics

 6. Window cleaning detergent

-7. Surgical gloves – use them to spread silicone with a finger
+7. Surgical gloves – use them to handle the silicone especially when you want to spread it with a finger

 The two sheets for the short sides of the tank will have to be half an inch less on one side to fit snugly between the two long ones (see the diagram) i.e. 9”X 8” and ½.”
-A quarter inch of the width will have been taken by the long glass on the left, and the other quarter by the long glass on the right, tatalling a whole ½.
+A quarter inch of the width will have been taken by the long glass on the left, and the other quarter by the long glass on the right, totalling a ½ inch.

 Below are the glass order details from your local glass dealer.

-Now that you have the glass you are ready to join your pieces together to form a container that will hold water securely and for many year.
+Now that you have the glass pieces you are ready to join your pieces together to form a container that will hold water securely and for many years.

 Working with Silicone